jason3067812/Image_Segmentation_Analysis/README.md

 ## Abstract
 When the training data is insufficient, the AI model often has insufficient effect, so I want to make a post-processing algorithm to optimize the model prediction results.
-## Purpose
+## Introduction
-Make tools that can freely divide the image into blocks, rows, or columns and then compare each partition.
+This tool can freely divide the image into blocks, rows, or columns and then compare each partition.
 ## Requirement

 ## Usage